A look at how the Pixar movies have performed theatrically.

 The movie finds Lightning McQueen (Owen Wilson) on a mission to prove he's still the best race car in the world to a new generation of racers.
 The all-star voice caste also includes Armie Hammer, Nathan Fillion, Kerry Washington, Margo Martindale, Bonnie Hunt, Tony Shalhoub, Chris Cooper, Larry the Cable Guy, Cheech Marin and Cristela Alonzo.
 It hits theaters June 16.

-Below is a ranking (in ascending order) of how every other Pixar movie has ever performed at the worldwide box office, including rereleases.
+As the movie heads to theaters June 16, The Hollywood Reporter takes a look at how every other Pixar movie has ever performed at the worldwide box office, including rereleases (below, in ascending order).
 Domestic totals have been adjusted for inflation, courtesy of Box Office Mojo.